-The first step is to meet with me in a casual meeting whereby we get to know each other and an opportunity for me to chat with you about what it is you want for your special day.
-I will typically meet my couples at a local café for a coffee and we can go over all of the ideas you may have about your special wedding day.
+The first step is to meet with me informally so we can get to know each other and chat about what it is you want for your special day.
+I typically meet my couples at a local café for a coffee and we go over all the ideas you may have about your wedding day.

 What paper work is the celebrant required to complete for the wedding ceremony to be legal?